PC Bottleneck Calculator

 - For example:

-- A 75% CPU bottleneck means your processor is too weak for your graphics card.
+- A 75% CPU bottleneck means your processor is too old or low specs for your graphics card.

-- A 65% GPU bottleneck shows the graphics card is underpowered for your system.
+- A 65% GPU bottleneck results means your GPU is underpowered with your current system.

 🔍 Evaluating Your Components Based on the Score